 No, you are (probably) perfectly sane!
 You may want to start studying earlier to catch up on the stuff you’re missing, but it’s doable if you're willing to put in some serious time and effort.

 If you still have six months before the test, think about which day of the week you will be least stressed by other commitments and schoolwork, and set that afternoon/evening aside for studying.
 Block out five hours a week for six months in advance of the test, and you should start to see significant positive results.

 If you have the resources to hire a tutor, this is when you might consider doing so.
 The advice of someone who has experience with the test is usually helpful if you feel like you are lacking in fundamental knowledge.

 Make sure you bring everything you need for the real ACT to your study sessions, including wacky markers and a regulation diameter globe.

-Step Six: Consider Factors that Increase or Decrease Study Time Requirements
+Step 6: Consider Factors That Increase or Decrease Study Time Requirements

 You might have special circumstances that mean you need to customize your study plan more drastically.
 Some people should study for more or less time based on past experience and time management skills.

 You May Need to Study for More Time If...